naggie/dstask/README.md

-note              : Append to or edit note for a task stop              : Change task status to pending done              : Resolve a task context           : Set global context for task list and new tasks modify            : Set attributes for a task edit              : Edit task with text editor undo              : Undo last action with git revert
+note              : Append to or edit note for a task stop              : Change task status to pending done              : Resolve a task context           : Set global context for task list and new tasks (use "none" to set no context) modify            : Set attributes for a task edit              : Edit task with text editor undo              : Undo last action with git revert